TianaFash/Low-code-applications/README.md

 - **Application Development**: Power Apps allows for the creation of intuitive applications tailored to specific healthcare needs, such as patient management systems or clinical decision support tools.
 - **Workflow Automation**: Power Automate automates repetitive tasks and integrates data across systems, enhancing operational efficiency in areas like appointment scheduling, patient referrals, and inventory management.

-## What are some of the most successful low-code platforms currently being used in the healthcare sector?
+## Some of the most successful low-code platforms currently being used in the healthcare sector?

 Several low-code platforms have been successfully adopted in the healthcare sector.
 These platforms are known for their ability to streamline application development, enhance data management, and improve operational efficiency.
 Some of the most successful low-code platforms in healthcare include: